-All formal interviews will have a panel of at least two people chaired by the Headmaster/Bursar or another designated senior member of staff.
-It is recommended best practice that at least one person on the appointment panel will have undertaken safer recruitment training.
-The Chairman of Governors should chair the panel for the Bursar's/Head's appointment.
+All formal interviews will have a panel of at least two people chaired by the Headmaster/Chief Operating Officer or another designated senior member of staff.
+It is recommended best practice and required by the School that at least one person on the appointment panel will have undertaken safer recruitment training.
+The Chairman of Governors should chair the panel for the Chief Operating Officer/Head's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chairman as to whether or not an interviewer should withdraw from the panel.
 Should the Chairman have a conflict of interest, the Vice Chairman shall decide whether the Chairman should withdraw from the panel.